 We were very lucky that we were here during the harvest season, so we met a lot of farmers during this trip and join in the fun.
-The Dayaks were very friendly and very welcoming, the real contrast to what I have read about these race in the past few months prior to my visit.
-Months before departing for Borneo, I did a lot of internet research about the Dayak people, the places where they live and their culture, in migrant Madurese from the island of Madura off Java particular looking at the inter-ethnic violence between the indigenous Dayak and the migrant Madurese from the island of Madura, off East Java several decades back.
-Some stories surrounded this conflict was very harrowing and I had to prepare myself and tried to understand the many issues into why did it happen in the first place.
+The Dayaks were very friendly and very welcoming, a real contrast to what I have read about these races in the past few months prior to my visit.
+Months before departing for Borneo, I did a lot of internet research about the Dayak people, the places where they live and their culture, in migrant Madurese from the island of Madura off Java particularly looking at the inter-ethnic violence between the indigenous Dayak and the migrant Madurese from the island of Madura, off East Java several decades back.
+Some stories surrounding this conflict were very harrowing and I had to prepare myself and tried to understand the many issues into why did it happen in the first place.

 I was very lucky that I travelled to Ensaid Panjang on a charity mission and was accompanied by Fifiyati Hoesni and her team from PRCF Indonesia.
 During this journey, Fifi told me her own version of the stories and the truly chilling events she witnessed during this conflict.
 For me, this was a very challenging journey and very daunting meetings with the local people, as I didn’t have any knowledge of the area or their culture, apart from reading about them on the internet and in books.

-Unfortunately having a lie-in int he morning was not an option here, as soon as sunrise was on the horizon, every living creatures around us were up and ready to start the day.
-First thing, the cockerels started making their calls at around 4.30 am, followed by the pigs just under the house, started making snorting sounds.
-They sounded very close, and it felt as if they were just under our bed and this was an incredible experience indeed.
+Unfortunately having a lie-in in the morning was not an option here, as soon as sunrise was on the horizon, every living creature around us was up and ready to start the day.
+First thing, the cockerels started making their calls at around 4.30 am, followed by the pigs just under the house, which started making snorting sounds.
+They sounded very close, and it felt as if they were just under our bed this was an incredible experience indeed.
 The weavers started to gather in the house where we stayed very early in the morning.
 Some of them brought their weaving textiles with them.
 We told them that we were here to distribute free reading glasses from Connect Indonesia, The charity, and to understand how the weaving development going here in this part of Borneo.

 If you have any questions about anything you read here, please do not hesitate to contact me.
 Check out my photo gallery below to see more images captured from Ensaid Panjang.